Tech Compass Blog

 Five sanctions lists.
 One screen call.
 Why multi-jurisdiction screening matters.

-OFAC screening and global sanctions compliance are not the same thing.
-A counterparty can be absent from the SDN list and still be designated under EU, UK, UN, or Australian DFAT sanctions.
-Here is what consolidated screening looks like.
+OFAC screening alone isn't global compliance.
+A counterparty clean at onboarding can still be designated under EU, UK, UN, or DFAT sanctions.
+Here is how multi-list screening works.

 Read post →